 My work is focused on creating better tools for novices to use for data analysis.
 I have a theory about what the future of statistical programming should look like, and am working on next steps toward those tools.
 For more, see my dissertation.

 My dissertation was officially co-advised by Rob Gould and Rick Schoenberg, although I worked closely with Mark Hansen for many years.
-As a graduate student, I also worked with with the Communications Design Group (CDG), directed by Alan Kay (another member of my dissertation committee).
+As a graduate student, I also worked with with the Viewpoints Research Institute (VPRI), directed by Alan Kay (another member of my dissertation committee).
 A full list of my committee members and abstract of my dissertation is available here.
 Towards my vision of statistical programming, I worked with Aran Lunzer at VPRI to explore the effects of aggregation on data, both in one dimension (histograms) and in two dimensions (spatial patterns).

 Over the years, my educational career has included elements typically associated with the right brain (design foundations, college English major) as well as the left brain (math was my other undergraduate major, and my PhD is in statistics with a focus on computation).

 However, I dislike the tendency to pigeonhole projects and people by the dichotomy of the right and left brain.
 Instead, I prefer to focus on projects that use a more holistic approach.
 In both my research and my teaching, I try to balance quantitative rigor with excellent communication.

-For a more detailed look at my recent work, see my writings, presentations, or look at some of my other recent projects.
+For a more detailed look at my recent work, see my writings and presentations, or look at some of my other recent projects.
 Or, look at my dissertation committee members and dissertation abstract, and read my theory about the future of statistical programming.